ucsb-cs56/ucsb-cs56.github.io/_topics/antipatterns.md

   <h2>More on Antipatterns</h2>
   <ul>
    {% for topic in site.topics %}
-       {% if topic.topic contains "Antipatterns: " %}
+       {% if topic.topic contains "Antipatterns: " or topic.topic contains "antipatterns: " %}
            <li><a href="{{topic.url}}">{{ topic.topic }}</a>&mdash;{{topic.desc}}</li>
        {% endif %}
    {% endfor %}